 I use a Romertopf clay oven for baking bread as I prefer the batard shape over a boule (you get more uniform slices per loaf.)
 Before baking, I brushed off any loose flour, then used a water bottle to give the dough a few good spritzes of water, added the final 2 tablespoons of bagel seasoning to the top and sides of the loaf, gave it a quick slash across the top with the lame and popped it into the oven.
 During the final bake, (top removed) I checked the dough after 15 minutes, as oven temps vary.
 The dough was at 185°F, and at 20 minutes, it was 203°F, so I took it out, removed it from the clay pot, and let rest on a rack.
 After 4 hours of resting, I couldn’t wait any longer and sliced into it.
 The loaf has a nice, tight crumb, moist interior, a good crust, very reminiscent of a bagel.
 It made a wonderful vehicle for my lunch, a left-over skirt steak sandwich.
 And the next morning, the ham, egg, and cheese breakfast sandwich was awesome.
 My better half enjoyed hers with brie and tomato and has insisted this bread now become part of the bread I bake each week.

-This no-knead everything bagel bread is one of the best breads I’ve ever had!
+This no-knead everything bagel bread is one of the best bread recipes I’ve ever tried!
 The crust is light and crispy, the crumb has a nice airy structure, delicious flavor and best of all, it is easy to make!
 Using the Dutch oven makes a big difference (employ caution to avoid any burns).
 I served this with thick, heart-attack inducing slabs of butter and radishes.
 Whoever thought of putting the everything bagel seasoning *inside* the bread deserves some sort of award – like maybe the Nobel Prize!

 A loaf of no-knead everything bagel bread on a cooling rack.